 If the “definitions” that he is dependent upon come from outside of his worldview, that they are grounded in a decidedly Christian worldview, then his entire argument is refuted because he is appealing to a justification that is based in an eternal, transcendent, and sovereign Creator who has imparted an intrinsic value to creatures made to reflect his image by reflecting his attributes of love, justice, and wisdom, not acting as a “guide” but as the foundational presupposition for any moral judgment and any ethical argument.

-Killosophy, as desperately as he tries to get away from a “higher power” to ground any moral claims, walks squarely into the reality of a transcendent God as the necessary precondition to make give a coherent answer to any ethical question.
+Killosophy, as desperately as he tries to get away from a “higher power” to ground any moral claims, walks squarely into the reality of a transcendent God as the necessary precondition to make or even be able to give a coherent answer to any ethical question.
 If anything he is proving Paul’s argument from his letter to the Romans,

 [By] nature [they] do what the law requires, they are a law to themselves, even though they do not have the law.
 They show that the work of the law is written on their hearts, while their conscience also bears witness, and their conflicting thoughts accuse or even excuse them…(Romans 2:14-15, ESV, emphasis added)